-The local planning authority will take a flexible approach in supporting alterations to listed buildings in order to mitigate the effects of climate change. subject to meeting the criteria set out above where such proposals do not have an adverse impact on the character and appearance of the building.
+The local planning authority will take a flexible approach in supporting alterations to listed buildings in order to mitigate the effects of climate change where such proposals do not have an adverse impact on the character and appearance of the building.

-The local planning authority will support proposals for alternative uses for listed buildings, subject to meeting the criteria set out above which do not have an adverse impact on the character and appearance of the building and where the change will provide for the long-term conservation of the building.
+The local planning authority will support proposals for alternative uses for listed buildings which do not have an adverse impact on the character and appearance of the building and where the change will provide for the long-term conservation of the building.